ecodistricthamptonroads/EcoDistricts-Hampton-Roads/README.md

 ### NPM Install Error

 Make sure latest versions of NodeJS and NPM are installed

+If the latest versions have been installed, check to make sure there is enough RAM.
+If on an AWS terminal with low RAM, create a swap file to use storage space as RAM space (https://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/)

 ### Issue while Building - NPM